didil/inhooks/README.md

 ![Inhooks Architecture](inhooks-architecture.png?raw=true "Inhooks Architecture")

 ### High level overview
+Inhooks consists of two major concepts, Sources and Sinks.
+A Source is an endpoint for receiving webhooks, and a [Sink](https://en.wikipedia.org/wiki/Sink_(computing)) is a target that receives the webhooks.

 Inhooks listens to HTTP webhooks and saves the messages to Redis.
-A processing module retrieves the messages and sends them reliably to the defined targets.
+A processing module retrieves the messages and sends them reliably to the defined sinks.

 ## Features
 - Receive HTTP Webhooks and save them to a Redis database
-- Fanout messages to multiple HTTP targets
+- Fanout messages to multiple HTTP targets (sinks)
 - Fast, concurrent processing
 - Supports delayed processing
 - Supports retries on failure with configurable number of attempts, interval and constant or exponential backoff